 Crimes of fraud, including bad checks, credit card crimes, identity theft, commercial fraud, public fraud, counterfeiting and crimes against estates, are covered by Title 8 of the Maryland criminal law code.
 If you’ve been charged with fraud in Maryland, you could face penalties including a felony conviction, fines of up to $25,000.00 and 15 years in prison.
 Even if you’ve been charged with a crime of fraud that results in a misdemeanor, which is typical of cases involving less than $500.00 in defrauded value, your case is still serious and demands the attention of a qualified, reputable Maryland fraud lawyer.
 Our defense attorneys will take every step legally allowable to guarantee the best possible outcome for your case.
-Our attorneys in Washington, DC will be able to help you with a fraud charge in that area as well.
+Our attorneys will be able to help you with a fraud charge in that area as well.
+En Español.

 Crimes including bad checks are covered by Maryland criminal code § 8-103.
 According to this code, it is illegal to issue a check knowing you have insufficient funds.
 According to section (b) of this same code, it is equally illegal to issue a check when you intend to stop payment before it clears, or with the intention that the payment will be refused.